Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 I can't even really think about it properly.

-I'm worried about a whole host of like real life things like you.
+So I'm worried about a whole host of like real life things like you.

-But what I will say, and continue to report about Donald Trump is this dude talks like a normal person talks, and the world have got sick of them marionette kind of politicians that don't sound like human beings because they're not, because they're unable to be authentic and honest, because they're sort of peculiarly a meshed and compromised.
+And the world have got sick of their marionette kind of politicians that don't sound like human beings because they're not because they're unable to be authentic and honest because they're sort of peculiarly enmeshed and compromised.

-In extremists, the compromise it seems looks like sexual blackmail against unimaginable acts of perversion.
+In extremists, the compromise, it seems, looks like sexual blackmail against unimaginable acts of perversion.

-But in the kind of lukewarm bud light diet coke version, they're kind of bureaucrats that are part of a system that have always been part of a system that went to certain schools and colleges and have certain beliefs and have been coached and moulded.
+But in the kind of lukewarm, Bud Light Diet Coke version, they're kind of bureaucrats that are part of a system that have always been part of a system that went to certain schools and colleges and have certain beliefs and have been coached and moulded.

 Trump's not that.